 - Verify that the primary circulation lines are connected to the "Supply" and "Return" isolation valves on the Water Heater Module. - Verify that the primary circulation lines are connected to a distribution manifold. - Complete the connection for one "heat exchanger loop" or Portable Heat Exchanger.
-This will close the heat exchanger loop and allow circulation. - Verify that the "Supply" and "Return" isolation valves and the isolation valves at both ends of the primary circulation lines are in the "open" position. - The automatic air vent valve cap should not need adjustment.
-The valve cap should be opened 1 1⁄2 turns (counterclockwise) from fully closed to allow air escape from HTF system. - Toggle the pump switch to the "ON" position and run the pump.
+This will close the heat exchanger loop and allow circulation. - Verify that the "Supply" and "Return" isolation valves and the isolation valves at both ends of the primary circulation lines are in the "open" position. - Air is vented from the system by means of an open line from the top of the water heater modules to the atmospherically vented HTF reservoir. - Toggle the pump switch to the "ON" position and run the pump.
 This will release the air from the system. - Monitor the process. - Note that there may be a certain amount of air in the system.
 HTF levels may change as air is displaced from the system.
 Add HTF to maintain 1⁄4 and 3⁄4 level. - When the air is eliminated, the "System Pressure" gauge will hold at a steady reading of between 15 to 40 PSI.